On the 19th of June 2022, the cycling club Cykelintresset will host a ”grande randonnée” called Midnight Sun Randonnnée 1200 (MSR).

 After Arjeplog, the journey heads south on road 609 to Slagnäs where the course connects to the European route 45 (the Inland Road).
 From Slagnäs, the participants follow the Inland Road to Sorsele and the ninth checkpoint Sorsele Community Centre, the last checkpoint with organised sleeping arrangements.
 From Sorsele, the journey continues 28 km on the Inland Road to road 363 which follows the Vindel River, an unregulated tributary to Ume River which has it source in Vindelfjällen.
 Vindelfjällen Nature Reserve is one of the largest protected areas in Europe.

-Cyclists who maintain an average speed of 18-20 km/h including stops (60-67 hours) will finish between lunchtime and noon on Wednesday the 22th of June.
-Cyclists who maintain an average speed of 14-16 km/h including stops (75-86 hours) will finish during the night until lunchtime on Thursday the 23rd of June.
+Cyclists who maintain an average speed of 18-20 km/h including stops (60-67 hours) will finish between noon and midday on Wednesday the 22th of June.
+While those who maintain an average speed of 14-16 km/h including stops (75-86 hours) will finish during the night of Thursday the 23th of June and until midday.

 Checkpoints and accommodation